SysKitTeam/docs-monitor/product-updates/syskit-8-release-note.md

 ## Retired Features

-* **Local System Account**: This predefined option for the SysKit service account is **no longer available**.
-Only the Custom User account can be used to run the SysKit service.
+* **Local System Account**: This predefined option for the Syskit service account is **no longer available**.
+Only the Custom User account can be used to run the Syskit service.

-## What is the SysKit Licensing model and how does it affect existing SysKit customers?
+## What is the Syskit Licensing model and how does it affect existing Syskit customers?

-* SysKit is now available in three editions \(**Standard, Professional,** and **Enterprise**\), and it can be bought in **license packs**.
-Choose the SysKit edition that’s right for you [here](https://www.syskit.com/products/monitor/pricing/features-by-edition).
+* Syskit is now available in three editions \(**Standard, Professional,** and **Enterprise**\), and it can be bought in **license packs**.
+Choose the Syskit edition that’s right for you [here](https://www.syskit.com/products/monitor/pricing/features-by-edition).
-* We are introducing a **new type of SysKit license: Subscription**.
+* We are introducing a **new type of Syskit license: Subscription**.
 This will allow customers to have usage rights to all releases while their subscriptions are active.
 This license can be purchased monthly, and it is renewable.
-* Existing SysKit customers who have valid Software Assurance can upgrade to SysKit’s **full-featured Enterprise version** at no cost.
+* Existing Syskit customers who have valid Software Assurance can upgrade to Syskit’s **full-featured Enterprise version** at no cost.